vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ![Preview](./Images/k8s24.png)
 ![Preview](./Images/k8s25.png)

-* see this above screen shot there is 3 pods running with `app=ngnix` labels.
-* but when query it using `env=dev` there is only one `env=dev` i have given this what use for label to query ot select the resource/object which we created
+* see this above screen shot there is 3 pods running with `app=ngnix` labels.this is what we use the label to query or select the resource/object which we created

 * This is name/value pair used to query resources in k8s.
-* means what ever resource/object we are creating for that we adding the labels refer below examples and screen shot
+* means what ever resource/object we are creating for that we are adding the labels refer below examples and screen shot

 * Example: 1
 ```